 You’re About Twice as Likely to Die from a Head Injury in a Bicycle Accident as a Motorcycle Accident.

-While motorcycle fatalities are more common overall than bicycle fatalities (due to other types of injuries on a motorcycle), the fact remains that brain injuries account for 37 percent of motorcycle deaths, but a whopping 60 percent of bicycle deaths.
+Motorcycle fatalities are more common overall than bicycle fatalities due to other types of injuries on a motorcycle.
+However, the fact remains that brain injuries account for 37 percent of motorcycle deaths, but a whopping 60 percent of bicycle deaths.
 (One possible explanation for the discrepancy may be that bicyclists are less likely to wear helmets than motorcyclists.

 Head Injuries Occur Roughly the Same Way on Motorcycles and Bicycles

 Another one of many common characteristics for both motorcyclists and bicyclists is that the dynamics that cause head injuries are about the same.
-In the vast majority of cases, the injury occurs during a fall when the cyclist loses balance and strikes their head on the ground or possibly another foreign object on the way down.
+In the vast majority of cases, the injury occurs during a fall when the cyclist loses balance.
+They strike their head on the ground or possibly another foreign object on the way down.
 In fewer cases, the injury may occur from direct contact of the head with another vehicle.

 Helmet Use Greatly Reduces the Risk of Head Injuries for Both Bicycles and Motorcycles